 Diagnosis of cyclospora infection is often very difficult, in part because the symptoms look like many other food borne illnesses, but also because the spores are very tiny, and it doesn’t take many them to cause illness.
 This may be why many previous cases of suspected cyclospora infection were unable to be confirmed.
 There is also no vaccine available to prevent it.

 Based on information that is currently available, the best way to avoid cyclospora infection is to avoid food or water that may have been contaminated with feces, or to wash all produce thoroughly.
 This doesn’t always work, however.
 Scientists still don’t understand exactly how food and water becomes contaminated with cyclospora, but they do know that poor agricultural practices during growing and harvesting and improper food handling seem to be contributing factors.
 The Food and Drug Administration’s (FDA) Center for Food Safety and Applied Nutrition (CFSAN) develops and publishes detailed food safety recommendations for growers and suppliers, but often these procedures are not followed, or the produced is imported from a country without regard to U.S. standards.

-The Texas Cyclospora Food Poisoning Lawyers at Hill Law Firm have years of experience taking on some of the largest companies in the United States in cases of food borne illnesses.
+The Texas Cyclospora Food Poisoning Lawyer at Hill Law Firm has years of experience taking on some of the largest companies in the United States in cases of food borne illnesses.
 If you or a loved one has been sickened, and you believe that food contamination or poisoning may be the reason, see a doctor immediately.
-But then, please call the Texas Food Poisoning Injury Lawyers at Hill Law Firm immediately after, to protect your rights.
+But then, please call the Texas Food Poisoning Injury Lawyer at Hill Law Firm immediately after, to protect your rights.